Workspaces

 archive

-Archive a workspace using tessl workspace archive --reason <text> <workspace-name>.
-Providing a --reason is optional, but encouraged.
+Archive a workspace using tessl workspace archive --reason <text> [workspace-name].
+The --reason flag is required.
 An archived workspace won't be available to publish to or read from, but can be unarchived later.

 unarchive